fhats/git_talk/README.md

 Contained herein are the notes I used for the talk I gave on the git version control system.
 This is essentially a list of commands I issued during the talk with some notes mixed in.
+GitHub has an awesome source browser that will let you seamlessly switch between branches and commits.
+If you're shaky on any of the things I covered in the talk, poke around the file browser a little bit.
+Things might seem a little clearer.

-You're already on GitHub, though.
-Seriously, check out their Git tutorial.
+Seriously, though, check out GitHub's git tutorial.
 It's **way** better than anything I'd be able to come up with.
 You can find it here: http://help.github.com/